catalyst/acmeproxy/README.md

     $ curl --data "name=secure.example.com" https://acme-proxy-ns1.example.com/create_authorisation
     {"result": {"secret": "52f562aedc99383c6af848bc7016380a", "authorisation": "secure.example.com", "suffix_match": false}}

+If authentication is enabled in your installation (with the `ACMEPROXY_AUTHORISATION_CREATION_SECRETS` setting configured to something other than `None`) you will also need to supply a `secret` field corresponding to the account being used.

-The randomly generated `secret` is then used to identify this authorisation in further calls to the API.
+The randomly generated `secret` returned by this call is then used to identify this authorisation in further calls to the API.

 To re-generate the authentication secret for a given authorisation the `expire_authorisation` endpoint may be used.